The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 5. Tag your instructor as a **Reviewer**.
 6. Your instructor will provide feedback on GitHub and will either approve your branch to be merged or will request that you resubmit.

+### How to Undo a Merge (or really any Commit)

+If you've accidentally merged your `draft` branch into your `main` branch, not to worry.
+You can undo this by reverting your `main` branch to the previous commit.

+Do the following:

+1. On your own computer, `cd` into the repo and `git checkout main` and `git pull` to make sure your local main branch is in sync with the remote repository.
+2. Then `git checkout draft` and double check that the files in that branch contain your most up-to-date work.
+If it doesn't, follow the steps above to create a new branch from your `main` branch.
+3. Next, `git checkout main` and `git log` to see the full commit history.
+Find the commit you want to undo and then look at the commit that came before it that you want to return to.
+Copy the commit SHA code (a 40-digit code identifying the commit).
+4. Run the command `git reset --hard <commit_sha>` replacing `<commit_sha>` with the copied SHA from the last step.
+This will return your `main` branch back to that commit.
+5. `git checkout draft` to double-check that the `draft` branch still contains your work.
+6. Finally, `git checkout main` and `git push -f` to make the remote `main` branch return to the previous commit as well. **DANGER: Running these next commands will permantly delete the most recent commit from your `main` branch's commit history.**

+Once you've done this, return to GitHub and confirm that the `main` branch has returned to the previous commit and that your `draft` branch still contains your work.
+Then follow the steps above to create a Pull Request.